nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.

+### Adding a remark to a patient's information : `remark`

+Adds a remark to an existing patient in the patient records.

+Format: `remark INDEX r/REMARK`

+* Edits the patient at the specified `INDEX`.
+The index refers to the index number shown in the displayed patient list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Existing remark will be updated to the input remark.

+Examples:
+*  `remark 1 r/` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
+*  `remark 2 r/Chronic diabetic, monthly insulin pick up` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.

 ### Locating patients by name: `find`

 Finds patients whose names contain any of the given keywords